LoopKit/loopdocs/docs/loop-3/loop-3-cgm.md

 {align="center"}

-The user must enter both the URL and the API Secret to ensure the security of the data.
+The user must enter both the URL and API_SECRET for their site to ensure the security of the data.

 ![Nightscout Remote CGM entry screen](img/nightscout-cgm-entry.svg){width="350"}
 {align="center"}